mobily-enterprises/jsonreststores/README.md

 Finally, `request._makePut()` is run, passing it `params`, `body`, `options` and `next`. `request._makePut()` is where the real magic actually happens: it will run the correct hooks, eventually performing the requested `PUT`.

-## Analysis of a inner function: `_makePut()`
+# What happens exactly in each request

+It's important to understand what happens in each request, so that you know exactly what you know when your hooks are called in the request's life cycle.

 JsonRestStores does all of the boring stuff for you -- the kind things that you would write over and over and over again while developing a server store.
+However, it's important to know "how" the boring stuff is done.

+## `_makePut()` (for PUT requests)

 This is what happens in `_makePut()`.
 Once you understand this, it's actually quite trivial to see the code of the module to figure out what the others do too: